CalculatingZero/findingfern/README.md

 ## What we learned

 ### Scene Building
 The Adobe Aero scene creation is an incredible experience.
-After selecting the desired location for the game, the scene was generated with resonable accuracy to build the scene.
+After selecting the desired location for the game, the scene was generated with reasonable accuracy to build the scene.

 ### Grouping
 Grouping is important for aligning the reference frame of multiple objects.
 It is also helpful if you want multiple objects to move together, rotate together, or scale together.
 Once all the reference frames (x,y,z axis) are aligned, aiming the objects at the camera is much easier.
 This was key for three aspects of the game: the speech bubbles, the score board, and the end game screen.

 * The Speech Bubbles - The speech bubbles are grouped with their respective characters.
 This enables the speech bubble to move with the character.
 When a character speaks, the bubble and the character face the camera.
 If the user moves both continue to aim at the camera.

 * The Score Board - The score board is grouped together and aimed at the camera.
 This enables the score board to move with the camera.
 When the user moves, the score board moves with the camera.
 This is where I learned about the grouping alignment.
-If you have an object that is symettric, and you inadvertantly rotated the object so the positive axis is facing away from the camera on start, the object will filp to the opposite side of the grouping.
+If you have an object that is symmetric, and you inadvertently rotated the object so the positive axis is facing away from the camera on start, the object will flip to the opposite side of the grouping.

 * The End Game Screen - The end game screen is grouped together and aimed at the camera.
 The endgame screen function as a UI to launch the rocket and access more projects I've worked on.

 ### Workarounds
 * UI in Adobe Aero - UI can be created with groupings of 3d or 2d objects.
 Groups can functions as a mini-scene within the game.
 It would also be possible to create 2d mini-games within the game.

-* Dyamic Scoreboard - The scoreboard was greated with a group of 3D objects.
+* Dynamic Scoreboard - The scoreboard was created with a group of 3D objects.
 To increment the score the total possible number of ferns collected needed to be added to the scene.
 As each fern is found numbers are hidden and shown to match the number of found ferns.
 It would be ideal to fetch models from a database and dynamically add them to the scene.
 I am new to adobe aero so am not sure if this is possible.

 ## What's next for Finding Fern
-The software is fairly experimental, but I am excited to contiue to build on it.
+The software is fairly experimental, but I am excited to continue to build on it.
 Overall, I had a wonderful experience with Adobe Aero.
 I am currently building an AR web app and this studio does make the process of creating AR experiences easier.
 I'm excited to see how the software develops.

 If Finding Fern gains interest, I would like to begin replacing characters and further developing the UI within the game itself.
 It would be fun to release a new scene regularly with new characters and new challenges.
 The challenge is there isn't a means to deploy the app.
 Each new scene would be a new link rather than contained within the application.